paylogic/settei/README.rst

 -------------

-In order to use the settings of our package, we need to first install it using :code:`python setup.py install` and make sure that it is in out path.
+In order to use the settings of our package, we need to first install it using :code:`python setup.py install` and make sure that it is in our path.
 We can then read and use settings in the rest of our package by using the :code:`get_config` function.
 Note that in :code:`get_config` function we specify the application name and not the group name.
 For example,